Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 With no choir available, Bach had to find an alternative way of presenting the chorale.
 He could, of course, have dispensed with it entirely as he did in some of the later solo cantatas for alto, but at this stage a chorale seems to have been considered an indispensable part of the work.
 Often its function was summative or reflective, a moment to pause and consider the cantata's message prior to the sermon.
 But here it carries the message directly from the penitent to the Saviour----as we distressed children cast away the most hidden and terrifying of our sins, we find our salvation through Your own agonies.
 A well-known chorale melody is a clearly an appropriate way of delivering this message to the congregation.

 It could, of course, have been sung simply by the soprano, the strings providing the traditional four-part harmony; but Bach will have nothing so easy and unimaginative.
 He converts the chorale into a short but complete ritornello aria by separating the melodic phrases (as in a chorale fantasia) but bonding them with the string ritornello melody.
-This was originally conceived for the viola although in subsequent performances it is thought that Bach substituted viola da gamba and/or piccolo cello.
+This was originally conceived for the viola although in subsequent performances it is likely that Bach substituted viola da gamba and/or piccolo cello.

 This movement provides us with an excellent example of the subtlety of Bach′s word setting.
 The distressed child calls to Christ through the miasma of sin, misdemeanour and failure that surrounds him.
 But salvation is accessible only through Christ′s wounds.
 Above a treading continuo, the pure voice carrying the chorale melody suggests the latter, the busy semi-quaver obbligato line the former.
 Furthermore, Bach has developed the viola melody directly from the chorale; a glance at the opening phrase of each reveals their congruence.